 When hiking, dog owners can choose between flat leads and flexible leashes.
 Flat leads are only suitable for hiking in the mountains to a limited extent because they aren’t comfortable to handle for a long time, and the leash tends to get tangled and caught.

-To keep your hands free when you’re hiking with a dog so you can use walking poles, for example, flexible leashes can be attached to your backpack’s harness.
+To keep your hands free when you’re hiking with a dog so you can use walking poles, for example, flexible leashes can be attached to your backpack’s hip belt.
 If you do this, though, both dog and hiker should be equally sure-footed and experienced.

-In dangerous areas, hikers are best advised to undo the fixed connection to the harness in order to avoid accidents.
+In dangerous areas, hikers are best advised to undo the fixed connection to the belt in order to avoid accidents.

 What should be considered if dogs and cows come into contact?